facumolina/evospex-ae/extra/GENERATING_POSTCONDITION_OBJECTS.md

 ## Generation of objects for contract reproduction case studies

-In this section, we deal with the generation of objects for classes that had manually written contracts.
+In this section, we deal with the generation of objects for learning invariants for classes with existing, manually written contracts.
 As an example, we are going to generate sets of pre/post state pairs for Eiffel's *DoublyLinkedListNode* class.
 The generation will be performed for scope 3 (at most 3 nodes in the lists).
 To achieve this, run the following command:

 ```
 cd object-generation